-As a hard money lender in DC area, I believe that there are two key areas that every investor should continuously work at.
+As a hard money lender in DC area, I believe that there are two key areas that every investor should continuously focus on.
 The first one is how to make money.
 It includes how to find good deals, how to manage your rehab process and how to build a good team that will propel you forward.
 The majority of your time as a real estate investor should be spent on tweaking, improving and learning from your success and mistakes in this area.

 As a hard money lender in DC area, Our Goal is To Help You Manage Your Risk

 The other area is equally important.
 Unfortunately, as a hard money lender, I often see real estate investors ignoring it.
 I am talking about managing your risks.
 We’ve already discussed protecting your assets by not doing business in your personal name.
 Today, I would like to focus on obtaining the right kind of property insurance.

 If you own a home, chances are that you are paying for homeowners’ insurance.
 In fact, unless your house is free and clear of liens, you’re required to have it by your mortgage company.
 Homeowner’s insurance ensures a property and homeowner who lives there.

 If you own an investment property you would need to get a different type of insurance policy.
 It’s called a landlord policy.
 There are several key differences between homeowner’s and landlord’s policies.